SayYoungMan/rust-study/The Book/12. An IO Project Building a Command Line Program/README.md

 ### The Trade-Offs of Using clone

 - There is tendency to avoid using `clone` to fix ownership problems due to its runtime cost.

+## 12.4.
+Developing the Library’s Functionality with Test-Driven Development

+- Test-driven development (TDD) process can be done by following steps:
+  1. Write a test that fails and run it to make sure it fails for the reason you expect.
+  2. Write or modify just enough code to make the new test pass.
+  3. Refactor the code you just added or changed and make sure the tests continue to pass.
+  4. Repeat from step 1!